 Okay, now what?

-To summarize some of the highlights of what we discussed: When a man loses interest, most of the time, there wasn’t much you could (or should) do about it anyway.
+To summarize some of the highlights of what we discussed: When a man loses interest, most of the time there wasn’t much you could have done about it anyway.
 You guys weren’t a good match, or he was bad news.
 Sometimes, you really did pick your nose or rhapsodize too enthusiastically about your machine gun collection on the first date, so he legitimately ran.
 Other times, you just didn’t do an optimal job of presenting your scintillating personality to him, and an opportunity for a True, Everlasting Love Connection with Mr Darcy was lost.
 It’s okay; you’ll get better at this.

 Above all: do not take this stuff too personally.
 You can’t change his attachment patterns, the way he was raised, or how he thinks.
 What you can do is to get your own house in order.

 First of all, be good company.
 I’m not going to write a whole book here on how to be good at dating, because I already did that.
 The Tao of Dating, especially Chapters 8 and onward, cover that extensively.
 You can actually get the audiobook version for free at Audible.com when you sign up for their 30-day trial.